-Even so, Lucas still possesses strengths of his own.
-He has an excellent set of smash attacks; his forward smash comes out fast and can reflect projectiles while his up smash is one of the strongest aerial punishes in the game.
-PK Freeze can temporarily immobilize opponents, and equipping the Improved launch ability bonus effect actually increases its freeze time by 1.3x.
+Even so, Lucas still has some strengths of his own.
+He’s got an excellent set of smash attacks; his forward smash comes out fast and can reflect projectiles while his up smash is one of the strongest aerial punishes in the game.
+PK Freeze can temporarily immobilize opponents, and equipping the Improved launch ability bonus effect actually increases its freeze time by 1.3x!
 As mentioned before, Lucas’s PK Thunder travels farther than Ness’s, making it safer for recovery.
 He can also choose to recover with his tether grab, which Ness lacks access to altogether.

-Overall, Lucas has accrued strong tournament results and representation.
+Overall, Lucas has accrued strong tournament results and representation in this game.
 Leaf’s Lucas amiibo kickstarted the fighter’s metagame progression in early 2019.
-More recently, gamer’s Lucas amiibo has been extremely successful in tournaments, and has won over fifteen of them.
-Other notable Lucas trainers include PrinZ, TraumatizedBaconbits, and MTJgator, who have also won tourneys with the character.
-If you would like to learn how to train a competitive Lucas amiibo in this game, please refer to our training guide.
-If you’d rather train a Raid Boss Lucas amiibo, you can check out our Raid Boss-focused guide right here instead.
+More recently, gamer’s Lucas amiibo has been extremely successful in tours, and has won over fifteen of them.
+Other notable Lucas trainers include TraumatizedBaconbits and MTJgator, who have also won tourneys with the character.

 If you would like to return to the amiibo Wiki, please follow this link.